iconoir-icons/iconoir/README.md

 ## Vue

-A Vue library is available to install under the name `iconoir-vue`.
+A Vue library is available to install under the name `@iconoir/vue`.
 For more details, see the package [README](./packages/iconoir-vue).

 ## Flutter